|Fresh Picked Medjool Dates|

 We specialize in already rooted medjool date palm offshoots in containers.
 Please call 909 941 1060 for current date palm price & availablilty.

 Our male date palm rooted offshoots are available in 15 gallon and 25 gallon pots, as well as larger male date palms still in the ground.
 We also offer female date palm cultivars including medjool date palms offshoots, zahidi date palm offshoots, halawi date palm offshoots, and barhi date palm offshoots.

-We have female Zahidi date palm offshoots & Medjool date palm offshoots in stock right now, with more Barhi date palm offshoots and Halawi date palm offshoots available again soon.
+We have female Zahidi date palm offshoots & Medjool date palm offshoots in stock right now, as well as Barhi date palm offshoots and Halawi date palm offshoots.

 Male date palms are a popular choice for use in landscaping, and also as a source of date palm pollen for pollination of female date palms.
 Female date palms produce dates, and they are planted in large plantations for commercial date production.
 Male date palms for landscaping are less expensive than most female date palm cultivars, while some female date palms grown from off-shoots of specific date cultivars have very limited availability and high demand.

 We have smaller size female medjool date palm rooted offshoots for sale in 15 gallon pots & 25 gallon pots for those who wish to grow their own dates at home in their yard, and we also have some female medjool date palm rooted offshoots for sale in larger 36 inch wooden boxes & in 65 gallon pots.
 Larger size mature female medjool date palms are available for transplant directly from the field as well, however transplanted palms usually go thru a period of die-back at the time of transplant while rooted offshoots in containers keep right on growing with no die-back when cared for properly.